 Leaving the glamours world of radio behind, He and another person open a small stereo shop in Beaumont for a few years.
 Then John left and opened John Goodyear Audio on Dowlen.
 A retail store in the design of the classical stereo shops but now he added car audio, video and eventually Custom Home Installation.

 Custom Installation and the Speed of Change in the Business

 It was tough for a while as suppliers were slow to embrace an installation only business concept.
-But John knew other dealers in Texas that he had become friends with over the years and they were have success with the business model
+But John knew other dealers in Texas that he had become friends with over the years and they were having success with the business model.

 “We don’t need no stikin’ showrooms.”

 One of the huge advantages the John had was he could design systems using a wide variety of gear.
 He wasn’t limited to what ever he had on the shelves.
 This made all the systems a custom system.
 So the reason for the name change to “Goodyear Custom Audio Video” in 1996.

 “That first shop was not in an ultra-visible, heavily trafficked area,” John said.
 “It was fine if you were looking for a custom installed system and you’d heard about us, we would get the call and visit the house or new construction job site and talk to the customer there.
 That is where our famous “SHOP@HOME” came from.